mmzeeman/educkdb/README.md

 # API

 *Note: This is a work in progress.
-At the moment it is possible to open, connect, query and return integer and varchar results.*
+At the moment it is possible to open, connect, query and return integer and varchar results.
+The nif function returning the query result will become a yielding nif.
+This is important for large query results.*

 ### Startup